 ATF Form 4473 is the first step in this process.
 As a firearms dealer, here’s everything you need to know about NICS background checks.

-The NICS Background Checks System
+NICS Background Check System

 In order to participate in the National Instant Criminal Background Check System, you first need to enroll.
 This involves completing the NICS enrollment form which you can find here.
-The fastest way to complete a background check while your customer is in the store is by using the NICS E-check system.
+The fastest way to complete a background check while your customer is in the store is by using the NICS E-Check system.
 “FFLs who use the NICS E-Check are able to initiate an unassisted NICS background check for firearm purchases via the Internet.”
 It requires a separate enrollment, which can be completed here.

 The speed of the background check depends on which contact method you’re using.

 Call centers can process a background check in a little more than two minutes on average.
 Calls requiring further investigation take about eight minutes.
 Electronic processing is the fastest at just under two minutes.

 Whether you’re requesting the background check by phone or by E-Check, you should make sure to have all the necessary information — for all the checks you want to request — ready to go before calling or logging in.
 The customer service representative won’t be able to hold while you look for missing information.
 Here’s what you need:

 - Sections A & B of the new 2020 Form 4473 fully completed

 - A valid photo ID for each background check

 - An answer of “yes” to question 21a, answers of “no” to questions 21b-21k, and answers of “no” to questions 21.1.1 and 21.1.2. (unless the transferee/customer is using a Visa, in the US temporarily, possess a valid hunting license or other qualifying exemption document).